Vendor master file best practices: standardise your data

 Maintaining the integrity of the data in your Vendor Master File really needs to be an ongoing process.
 Set-and-forget is not a viable option.
 That’s because you are always going to be adding and removing suppliers, not to mention updating existing supplier records.
 Furthermore, whilst you verify supplier details, including banking information, when onboarding them, there may be a long period of time before you need to process payments to them.
 In the interim, hackers or malicious insiders may manipulate the data in the Vendor Master File – causing you to send payments to the wrong recipient.
 That’s why continuous controls around data integrity are absolutely essential.

-Even though organisations should have systems in place to allow ongoing data hygiene, there are events that necessarily trigger a thorough clean-up of Vendor Master File data.
+Even though organizations should have systems in place to allow ongoing data hygiene, there are events that necessarily trigger a thorough clean-up of Vendor Master File data.
 These events may include:

-Such events should be seen as an opportunity to undertake a deep-clean of your data, enabling you to adopt best practice moving forward.
+Such events should be seen as an opportunity to undertake a deep-clean of your data, enabling you to adopt best practices moving forward.

 When it comes to data integrity in your Vendor Master File, having clearly established rules for your entire AP team is absolutely critical.